 Mr. Quqqiaq: Thank you, Mr. Chairman.
-On June 15, 2023, the chairperson of the Council of the Federations in correspondence to the Prime Minister of Canada concerning the replacement of the Investing in Canada Infrastructure Program, the letter indicated that the position of the provincial and territorial premiers is that the federal government should provide, and I'll quote, "block infrastructure transfers."
+On June 15, 2023, the Chairperson of the Council of the Federation [wrote] correspondence to the Prime Minister of Canada concerning the replacement of the Investing in Canada Infrastructure Program.
+The letter indicated that the position of the provincial and territorial premiers is that the federal government should provide "block infrastructure transfers."